20 off the Beaten Path Travel Destination Ideas

 ✈️ When to go: November, December, January, February, March

-El Salvador gets far fewer tourists than neighboring Guatemala, Honduras and Nicaragua (after its recent political turmoil).
-This is because it’s small, known for having dangerous cities and clocking in with a relatively high murder and crime rate when compared to the rest of the world.
+El Salvador gets far fewer tourists than neighboring Guatemala, Honduras and Nicaragua.
+This is because it’s small, known for having dangerous cities and clocking in with a relatively high murder and crime rate, when compared to the rest of the world.

 ✈️ When to go: December, January, February, March, some of April